vapor-community/PassKit/Sources/PassKit/PassKit.docc/PassKit.md

 ## Overview

-The PassKit framework provides a set of tools shared by the Passes and Orders frameworks, which includes the two protocols for defining custom models for device data and error logs, and ``PassKitError`` for handling errors in both frameworks.
+The PassKit framework provides a set of tools shared by the Passes and Orders frameworks, which includes the two protocols for defining custom models for device data and error logs.

 @Row {
     @Column(size: 2) { }